Attaching Wall Plates

 Attachment of rafters above the pole plates is shown here, and in detail the rafter overhang at eaves.

 The necklace method is practical only in areas where the frost line does not exceed 2 feet.
-It would be exceedingly difficult to cast such a necklace at a of three feet or more.
+It would be exceedingly difficult to cast such a necklace at a depth of three feet or more.

 When embedment of the poles has been completed the temporary pole braces are removed.